Utilizing your HSA as a savings tool to and through retirement

 Manual transfer: You can also manually move HSA dollars to and from an investment account by initiating a one-time transfer.
 When you manually move HSA dollars, you will select the account and amount you want transferred and the allocation to specific mutual funds.

-If you aren’t sure whether you should invest your HSA dollars, check with your financial professional and they may be able to help you decide.
+If you aren’t sure whether you should invest your HSA dollars, check with your financial professional and they may be able to offer guidance to help you make a decision.

 This information is provided by Voya for your education only.
 Neither Voya nor its representatives offer tax or legal advice.
 Please consult your tax or legal advisor before making a tax-related investment /insurance decision

-Health Savings Accounts offered by Voya Benefits Company, LLC (in New York, doing business as Voya BC, LLC).
-Custodial services provided by an approved HSA custodian as indicated in the applicable custodial agreement.
+Health Account Solutions, including Health Savings Accounts, Flexible Spending Accounts, Commuter Benefits, Health Reimbursement Arrangements, and COBRA Administration offered by Voya Benefits Company, LLC (in New York, doing business as Voya BC, LLC).
+Custodial services provided by Voya Institutional Trust Company.

-This highlights some of the benefits of a Health Savings Account.
+This highlights some of the benefits of these accounts.
 If there is a discrepancy between this material and the plan documents, the plan documents will govern.
-Subject to any applicable agreements, Voya and WEX Health, Inc. reserve the right to amend or modify the services at any time.
+Subject to any applicable agreements, Voya and its subcontractors reserve the right to amend or modify the services at any time.

 The amount saved in taxes will vary depending on the amount set aside in the account, annual earnings, whether or not Social Security taxes are paid, the number of exemptions and deductions claimed, tax bracket and state and local tax regulations.
 Check with a tax advisor for information on whether your participation will affect tax savings.
 None of the information provided should be considered tax or legal advice.